v-beltran/mapper-js/packages/core/src/README.md

 `@automapper` provides the following official strategies:

--   `@automapper/classes`: Work with TS/ES6 classes.
+-   `automapper-classes`: Work with TS/ES6 classes.
 -   `@automapper/pojos`: Work with Interfaces/Types along with POJOs.
 In projects that do not make use of Class, `pojos` can be used instead.
 -   `@automapper/mikro`: Work together with TS/ES6 classes along with [MikroORM](https://github.com/mikro-orm/mikro-orm)